Prints & Merchandise on Sale

 The secret of getting a sharp image is to separate the focal point from the rest of the frame.
 Your lens does it best when it is shooting parallel to the ground where the subject is located.
 So if the subject is on an inclined surface, you need to position your lens at the same angle if possible.
 This means you may need to drop down on your knees, lie down on the ground, walk into water or climb up on something in order to reach your subject level.
 Please do this only when it is safe to do so.
 Your life is more valuable than getting the perfect shot.

-Pro Photographers use a support:
+Pro Photographer uses a support:

 These are the common checklist before leaving home: